DAMP

 Click on the title to see more images

 Plate holes are difficult because the size of the footing is usually narrow and this makes the probability of breaking bigger.
-It is much better to do it while it is still in the clay state, using a tool know as a hole piercer.
-If not follow the instruction above for tiles
+It is much better to do it while it is still in the clay state, using a salt and pepper piercers if not follow the instruction above for tiles.

-Drilling large holes in tiles, is needed in order to pass tubes or wires through tiles for taps and or legs of sun shades that have to go through the middle of the table.
-There are special drill bits for large holes that can be brought in different sizes.
-It is in one piece a bit with a wall, the wall is the size of the hole you need and is designed to cut out circles.
+Drilling large holes in tiles is necessary in order to pass tubes or wires through tiles for taps and or when legs of sun shades have to go through the middle of the table.
+There are special drill bits for large holes that can be bought in different sizes.
+The bit with a wall is in one piece, the wall is the size of the hole you need and is designed to cut out circles.
 It is attached to an electric drill and when used the bit goes into the tile and as it moves down the wall cuts out the circle.

 ca: DEGOTEIG